 They are known for their agility, versatility, and speed, in addition to traits such as alertness and friendliness.

 When it comes to intelligence, probably to a lot of people's surprise, the Papillon is quite quick at learning and obeying many commands, and can be easily trained for show dog competitions and performances on stage, or agility work.

-Besides confidence and strength, the Rottweiler's other traits include a high level of intelligence that renders them a quick learner, loyalty that makes them a devoted companion and obedience that makes them easy to train.
+Besides confidence and strength, Rottweiler's other traits include a high level of intelligence that renders them quick learners, loyalty that makes them devoted companions, and obedience that makes them easy to train.

 10. Australian Cattle Dog